aldrincb/aldrincb.github.io/_pages/home.md

     title: "Photography"
     excerpt: "I enjoy taking photos on the side.
 I'm a total amateur, but I absolutely love playing around with my camera."
 #    url: "/docs/layouts/"

 ---

-Hello, my name is Aldrin.
+Hi, my name is Aldrin Balisi.
 I'm a graduating Computer Engineer from the University of Waterloo.
 During my undergraduate studies, I've travelled the world through my internships and worked at some pretty awesome places.

 {% include feature_row id="intro" type="center" %}